jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables/index.rst

 review
 *********************************************************************************

-To review, here are steps I take to automate making the environment for every project

-on a computer with MacOS_, Linux_ or `Windows`_ with `Windows Subsystem for Linux`_

-#.
-I give the project a name
-#.
-I open ``makePythonTdd.sh`` or ``makePythonTdd.ps1``
-#.
-I change the name of the project to the new project name
-#.
-I open the test file_ in the editor from the terminal_
-#.
-I make the test pass
-#.
-I start working on the project

-I want to give one command for the program_ with the name of the project and have it do all the steps for me except

-* give the project a name
-* make the test pass and
-* work on the project

-this way I only need to do 2 or 3 steps instead of 6

 As a reminder here is what the structure looks like if the name of the project is ``PROJECT_NAME``